 10. Having to Do Physical Labor Again

 Since retiring in Taiwan, I have done very little physical labor with the exception of working in my mother-in-law's garden.
-This will all change when I arrive at Pat's farm and assist her with some barn chores.
+This all changed when I arrived at Pat's farm and assisted her with some barn chores.

-You can't go home again, and for this reason I am definitely expecting reverse culture shock during my upcoming trip later this year.
-It will be nice seeing my brother, sisters, and all of their families again.
-At the same time, I will be counting the days and hours until I leave to return to my present life and loved ones in Thailand.
+You can't go home again, and for this reason I definitely expected reverse culture shock during my trip in 2016..
+It was nice seeing my brother, sisters, and all of their families again.
+At the same time, I counted the days and hours until I left to return to my present life and loved ones in Thailand.